joshuahey/DL/README.md

 # Deep learning Course by [@AndrewNG](https://www.andrewng.org/)
 <h2> Credits </h2>
 This repo contains my work for this specialization.
-The code base are taken from the [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) on Coursera, unless specified otherwise.
+The code base are taken from the [@Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) on Coursera, unless specified otherwise.